 - Shortness of breath

-If the cough is persistent with inflammation and irritated bronchioles then your doctor may advise for additional tests.
+If the cough is persistent with inflammation and irritated bronchioles, your doctor may advise additional tests.

 On the contrary, the symptoms of chronic bronchitis will be persistent for 3 months with recurrent attacks.

 Viruses are the most common culprit for acute bronchitis.
-The microbes causing common cold and flu are responsible for bronchitis as well.
+The microbes causing the common cold and flu are also responsible for bronchitis.

 The body has to fight against microbes, which increases the production of mucus and the bronchioles swell up.
 The patients find it difficult to breathe due to the congestion of the bronchioles.

 Chemicals, dust, and air pollution are responsible for chronic bronchitis

 People at risk of developing bronchitis include smokers, people with compromised immunity (elderly and infants), exposure to irritants (fumes, harmful gases, and chemicals), gastric reflux, etc.

 Bronchitis does not have any complications, but it can lead to pneumonia and chronic obstructive pulmonary disease in some instances.

 It will be challenging to differentiate between bronchitis and flu; if the cough is persistent, then it is likely that you are suffering from bronchitis.
 Bronchitis is either acute or chronic.